kevinmkchin/ADK/README.md

 - **Sophisticated Integrated Editor**
   - Save and Load Levels
   - Integrated editor allows for working very close to the final product compared to using an external editor
-  - Directly placing entities (which is possible because the editor is integrated) means levels don't have to be in a grid
+  - Directly placing entities (which is possible because the editor is integrated) means levels aren't confined to a grid
   - Configure sprites, collisions, and animations all within the editor
 - **Animation System**
   - Easy to configure multiple animations from a single spritesheet